EXPRESSCLUSTER/SQLServer/SQLServer2022onWindows_en.md

 1. Confirm that the failover group is active on the server
 1. Create a folder on Mirror Disk - e.g. `E:\SQL`
 1. Start SQL Server Installer and select as follows:
 	- Installation
 		Select "New SQL Server stand-alone installation or add features to an existing installation"
 	- Microsoft Update
-		Default or as you like
+		Default or as preferred
 	- Product Updates
-		Default or as you like
+		Default or as preferred
 	- Product Key
 		Enter license key
 	- License Terms
 		Accept
 	- Feature Selection
 		- Database Engine Service: Check
-		- Shared Features: As you like
+		- Shared Features: as preferred
 	- Instance Configuration
-		Default or as you like
+		Default or as preferred
 	- Server Configuration
 		- Service Accounts
 			- SQL Server Agent:	Manual
 			- SQL Server Database Engine:	**Manual**
-			- SQL Server Browser:	As you like
+			- SQL Server Browser:	as preferred
 	- Database Engine Configuration
 		- Server Configuration
 			- **Windows authentication mode** would be good for Domain environment.
 Add a domain account in the **Specify SQL Server administrators**